 - Charles Barkley Ave extend from Alaska Ave to Lane Dr

 - Lyle Ave extend to Capitol St

 - Self St extend to Baker Ave

 - Moore St extend to Douglas Ave

-- Capital St extend to Douglas Ave
+- Capitol St extend to Douglas Ave

 - Talladega St extend to Tennessee Ave

-New infrastructure such as roads, bridges, roundabouts, etc. can be implemented to help "unlock" key areas for future growth and development as well as strengthen the fabric of existing developed neighborhoods proposed neighborhood internal connection
+New infrastructure such as roads, bridges, roundabouts, etc. can be implemented to help "unlock" key areas for future growth and development as well as strengthen the fabric of existing developed neighborhoods in fostering a resilient, unified Leeds.
+This section of the plan is dedicated to preserving and enhancing the unique character of our city while promoting sustainable growth.
+In line with community goals, we aim to create a cohesive built and regulatory environment that respects our past, strengthens our neighborhoods, and